 The WW2 home front fights against fire bombs/incendiary bombs

-Incendiary bombs also known as fire bombs cause fires.
-Being small, the quantity dropped in any one WW2 air raid was large and the resulting number of fires was daunting.
+Incendiary bombs, also known as fire bombs did not explode; they caused fires.
+Those dropped in WW2 air raids were, themselves, small in size, which meant that a large number could be packed into an aircraft.
+Accordingly, any one air raid consisting of a number of aircraft resulted in a dauntingly large number of fires.
 This page describes how the bombs worked and the steps taken to counter their damage.
 It details overnight firewatching to spot the fires early and the steps taken to put them out.
 The emphasis is on how ordinary people coped at the time, and a feature is the contributions of firsthand firefighting experiences.

 By the webmaster based on research in museums and contributions from people alive at the time